 In this edition, the Kong family are joined by the Brothers Bears who are situated all throughout the northern Kremisphere.
 They have their own dilemmas and will help Dixie and Kiddy in their adventures in exchange for bear coins and certain items found throughout the world.

 Hidden throughout the northern Kremisphere are caves that contain an important part of the game, banana birds.
-In order to free the birds from their crystallised cages, you have to match the sequence of sounds that play for you when you enter the cave.
-Some are given to you by the bears in exchange for helping them out.
-In order to unlock the true ending, you must obtain all 13 banana birds throughout the land.
+In order to free the birds from their crystallised cages, the Kongs have to match the sequence of sounds that play for them when they enter the cave.
+Some are given to them by the bears in exchange for helping them out.
+In order to unlock the true ending, the player must obtain all 13 banana birds throughout the land.

 Dixie Kong - Girlfriend of Diddy Kong who can use her ponytail to glide along and reach certain places throughout the land.